TrisPatt/Riff-Raff-Band/README.md

 - A testomonial/ reviews page with positive reviews from previous clients
 - A news section with latest news
-- A section with videos and sound clips
+- A section with videos and sound clips to create an even better user experience

 ## Design